 - Preheat oven to 350 degrees Fahrenheit.
 Line a rimmed half sheet baking sheet with parchment paper.

-- Use a 1.5 tablespoon retractable cookie scoop to create mounds of the coconut mixture.
+- Form the macaroons.
+Use a 1.5 tablespoon retractable cookie scoop to create mounds of the coconut mixture.
 Pack the mixture in well for best results.
-Place on the prepared baking sheet.
+Place on the prepared cookie sheet.
 Use your hands to reform the mounds if they start to fall apart.
-Bake for 8 minutes until edges are just starting to become golden brown.

 Notes